tylersatre/serena/docs/02-usage/020_running.md

     uv run --directory /abs/path/to/serena serena
     ```

+(docker)=
 #### Using Docker (Experimental)

 ⚠️ Docker support is currently experimental with several limitations.
-Please read the [Docker documentation](DOCKER.md) for important caveats before using it.
+Please read the [Docker documentation](https://github.com/oraios/serena/blob/main/DOCKER.md) for important caveats before using it.

 You can run the Serena MCP server directly via docker as follows,
 assuming that the projects you want to work on are all located in `/path/to/your/projects`: